The annual bombardment of emails and adverts has started. Let the annual Cyber Monday and Black Friday money mayhem begin!

 This American phenomenon, which made its way over to the UK a few years ago, has become an annual frenzy.
 For some, it’s a chance to grab genuine bargains.
 For others, it triggers a perfect storm of behavioural biases.
 It can leave household budgets straining with Christmas related debt.

-It’s still worth taking a few moments to consider how all of this affects your decision making.
+It’s worth taking a few moments to consider how all of this affects your decision making.
 Advertisers and marketeers are experts in behavioural psychology and they know what makes you part with your cash.
 Let’s look at three behavioural biases that they are only too aware of.

 Black Friday Behavioural Biases